9 Things to do to Keep from Forgetting a Language You’ve Learned

 It’s nice to have friends, but having friends is even nicer when those friends help you keep your language skills up.

-If you already have a friend who speaks your target language, all you have to do is converse with them in that language to keep from forgetting it.
+If you already have a friend who speaks your target language, all you have to do is talk with them in that language as often as possible.

-If you don’t already have a friend who speaks your target language, there are plenty of ways to make friends.
+If you don’t already have a friend who speaks your target language, there are plenty of ways to make new conversation partner friends.

 For instance, you might connect with native speakers on italki, an online service that makes it easy for you to browse and connect with tutors and exchange partners who are right for you.

-However, there’s a difference between simple language exchange and long-term friendship.
-In fact, language exchange usually isn’t intended to be life-long.
-So if you’re hoping to turn your language exchange partnership into a long-term one, it’s important to select the right partner.
-Look for people with shared interests, and be sure to share your main interests in your profile.
+To find a great conversation partner, look for people with shared interests and be sure to share your main interests in your profile.
 The more you have in common, the easier it will be to make a deeper connection that can last a lifetime.

-If you find a friend who speaks your target language, practicing it will just feel like socializing rather than studying, making it easier and more enjoyable to continue long-term.
+If you find a friend who speaks your target language, practicing it will just feel like socializing rather than studying, making it easier and more enjoyable to continue in the long run.

 What do you do when you’re not sure of whether your skills have regressed?
 And what if you know your skills aren’t what they used to be, but you just can’t figure out what to do to correct them?